All That Glitters: The Sparkling World of Medieval Mosaics

 Welcome to the sparkling world of medieval mosaics!
 Although not as famous as illuminated manuscripts or stained glass, the mosaic was a popular art form that enlivened both Christian churches and Islamic mosques during the Middle Ages.

 Mosaics are images made from little pieces of colored stone or glass, called tesserae.
 They most frequently decorate architectural settings.
 This ancient technique was popular in classical Rome but reached new heights during the Middle Ages.
 While Roman mosaics typically used stone tesserae in muted colors, medieval mosaics glitter thanks to brightly-colored glass and gold tesserae.
 Imagine how they would have sparkled during candlelit church services!
 In the classical world, mosaics were primarily floor decorations, but medieval artists covered the walls and ceilings with them instead.

-Mosaics flourished as Christianity grew and prospered starting in the 5th century CE, when they replaced murals as church decoration.
-This tradition took hold particularly strongly in the Byzantine Empire, especially Turkey and Greece, and in Byzantine-influenced Italy.
+Mosaics flourished as Christianity grew and prospered starting in the 5th century CE when they replaced murals as church decoration.
+This tradition took hold particularly strongly in the Byzantine Empire, especially in Turkey and Greece, and in Byzantine-influenced Italy.
 By contrast, the art form never really caught on in Western European nations like France and England.

 Unsurprisingly, religious themes dominate the subject matter of medieval mosaics in the Christian world.
 The most important – usually those located in and near the apse, as well as on domed ceilings – feature monumental images such as Christ Pantocrator, the Virgin and Child, the Lamb of God (a symbolic representation of Christ as a lamb with a cross), and crosses.
 Elsewhere might appear representations of saints, especially the saint to whom a church is dedicated, angels, and biblical stories.